aristanetworks/avd-workshops/workshops/cicd-basics.md

 ...
 ```

 In the next portion of the workflow file we define a dictionary of `jobs`.
 For this example we will only use one job with multiple steps.
 We set the ATD credential as an environment variable that will be available for our future steps.
 The `timeout-minutes` variable is optional and is only included to make sure we remove and long-running workflows.
 In reality, this workflow should come nowhere near the 15 minute mark.
 Any more than that and it should signal to us that there is a problem in the workflow.
-At the end of this portion we can see the `runs-on` key.
+At the end of this code block we can see the `runs-on` key.
 This workflow uses the `ubuntu-latest` flavor but other options are available.
 For example, we can use a Windows, Ubuntu, or macOS runner.

 ```yaml hl_lines="8-13"
 ...